Things you can buy:

 Next is the winter solstice, which can be seen as the rebirth of the sun in the time frame of the year since the length of the day will now start to grow longer.
 If the days were to continue to grow shorter, the cold winter would only tighten its grip and we would all perish.
 So this rebirth is also vital.

 Our comfortable homes insulate us from the long, harsh winter nights but when you think of both the daily and yearly rebirths from the perspective of cultures with significantly less physical comfort, you can appreciate that these rebirths of the sun would be experienced in a very tactile way.
-Add to that the rhythm of the harvest and you can certainly understand the strong motivation to celebrate these turning points in the cycles of time.
+Add to that the rhythm of the harvest and you can certainly understand the strong motivation to celebrate these turning points in the cycles of nature.

 The third rebirth occurs when the sun moves into the middle of the galactic birth canal, the dark rift, and again this can be referred to as the galactic rebirth of the sun and it happens once a year.
 So the three rebirths of the sun can be referred to as the daily rebirth, the solstice rebirth and the galactic rebirth.
 A triple rebirth of the sun occurs in the years around 2012 when all three rebirths happen on the same calendar day.